schwarzchauhan/cmds/ubuntu.md

 - [#how-to-open-ubuntu-terminal-](#how-to-open-ubuntu-terminal-)
 - [#c-in-linux](#c-in-linux)

+#  Windows Subsystem for Linux (WSL)
+a new Windows 10 feature that enables you to **run native Linux command-line tools directly on Windows**, alongside your traditional Windows desktop

+Ubuntu is one of Linux distribution easily available on WSL.

 [install ubuntu in wsl](https://wiki.ubuntu.com/WSL?&_ga=2.232980126.1893481185.1618394455-755482584.1618394455#Running_Graphical_Applications)

 Ubuntu 20.04 LTS (Focal) is the current LTS release, supporting both x64 and ARM64 architecture